kneitinger/kneitinger.github.io/_posts/2015-09-03-brtfs-raid-on-dmcrypt.markdown

-Run `arch-chroot /mnt/arch` to chroot into the new system and follow the steps in [Configure the System](https://wiki.archlinux.org/index.php/Installation_guide#Configure_the_system) until *Configure /etc/mkinitcpio.conf*, where we will need to make some slight modifications.
+Run `arch-chroot /mnt/arch` to chroot into the new system and follow the steps in [Configure the System](https://wiki.archlinux.org/index.php/Installation_guide#Configure_the_system) until *Configure /etc/mkinitcpio.conf*, where you will need to make some slight modifications.

 ## Setting Up initramfs
 ---
-In order to decrypt devices when starting the system, we need to include the "encrypt" hook in our initramfs.
-There is a slight problem though, in that the encrypt hook only allows us to specify 1 device to decrypt.
-Since our btrfs pool consists of 2 or more devices this will need some modifications.
+In order to decrypt devices when starting the system, you need to include the "encrypt" hook in your initramfs.
+There is a slight problem though, in that the encrypt hook only allows you to specify 1 device to decrypt.
+Since your btrfs pool consists of 2 or more devices this will need some modifications.
 The "encrypt" hook is really just a shell script that lives at /lib/initcpio/hooks/encrypt, with a corresponding install script that lives at /lib/initcpio/install/encrypt.

-All we need to do is create copies of the two scripts make some slight modifications.
+All you need to do is create copies of the two scripts make some slight modifications.

 ### Creating Additional encrypt hooks